An electronic guide to some of the best ways to study

 2.9 Read your last lecture notes thoroughly before each lecture, so that you can understand the subsequent material better.
 Lecturers are unimpressed with students seeking explanations when they have not even read their previous lecture notes.
 Do so!

 Lecture recording (ask first and note audio alone is useless for maths) and taking pictures of boards with mobiles is of highly doubtful value – what are you going to do with it afterwards and when will you have time to do it?
 Answers: nothing much and you won't!
+There is also an issue that your recording may inhibit other students asking questions and engaging with the class.
+Lecture capture in general is of limited utility and certainly doesn't substitute for being there.

 - Put question marks in the margins in pencil against anything you do not understand.